K2GQ/k2gq.github.io/_posts/2023-12-13-holiday-party.md

 The highlight of the evening was, of course, the dinner at Frank's Pizza.
 The club enjoyed a variety of pizzas and drinks, ideal for toasting to the holiday season and the joy of gathering together.
 To round off the meal, a refreshing ice cream cake was served.
 It was the perfect ending to an evening shared among friends.

 As the event drew to a close, it was evident that it was enjoyed by all.
-The combination of a warm and inviting atmosphere, engaging conversation, delicious food, and the shared love for amateur radio made this holiday dinner a memorable one.
+The combination of a warm and inviting atmosphere, engaging conversation, delicious food, and the shared appreciation for amateur radio made this holiday dinner a memorable one.

 <p><img src="/assets/img/dec-13-group-photo.jpg" alt="RARC group photo" class="mx-auto d-block" width="700" /></p>
 <p style="text-align: center;">Happy Holidays from the Roseland Amateur Radio Club!</p>